JoGall/nylon/README.md

 ### General use
 Visually defining the degree of nylon encapsulation is a subjective process, as the user must decide what is areas of the image are sufficiently dark enough to constitute cellular encapsulation.
-The script therefore requires a brightness threshold to be defined, and the number of pixels in the main contour below this threshold counted.
+The script therefore requires a brightness threshold to be defined, and the number of pixels in the main contour (the nylon monofilament) below this threshold is counted.
+Foreground extraction works best when images of the nylon are captured against a lighter, contrasting background.

 ### Command line usage: